 - If a system-wide event is being held, a meeting or event may be moved to a different space.

 - If a simulation event does not have proper documentation (a complete and executable Session Document (Part 2) uploaded to the portal) 30 days in advance of the event, it will be rescheduled.

 *NOTE: Jump will try to ensure that all parties involved can find an acceptable solution to their event needs.
 If you are rescheduled, Jump will do everything in its power to place you in a different space within Jump.
 Events that cannot be relocated within Jump will have at least thirty days notice.

 Scheduling Release Dates

 Static Events are defined as simulation-based educational programs with immovable time frames.
-All static events will be determined by Operations Council and communicated to the Jump Events Liaisons by April 1.
-At this time, dates for static events, in addition to June 27 thru July 31, will be deemed blackout dates and will be blocked from scheduling until October 1.
-Course Directors for Static Events will be required to submit updated curricula and provide the Events Liaisons with all materials by September 1.
+All static events will be determined by Operations Council.
+On April 1, all Course Directors for Static Events are able to email Jump Event Liaisons for event requests in the following calendar year.
+If available, Course Directors should communicate all pertinent information regarding the course, including timing, space needs and desired equipment, to the Events Liaisons to ensure all resources are reserved for the event.
+By September 1, all Course Directors will be required to submit updated curricula and provide the Event Liaisons with all MSMs.
 At this point, all Static Events will be reviewed for conflicts.
 Any conflicts will be presented to all affected facilitators in an effort to reach a solution.